Tyriar/vscode-terminal-tabs/README.md

 # terminal-tabs

+⚠️ This extension is deprecated because terminal tabs are now built into VS Code!
+Enable them using with the `terminal.integrated.tabs.enabled` setting.

+---

 Adds tabs for each terminal process to the status bar.
 It works by registering clickable status bar buttons when terminals are created via the commands below.

 ![Terminal tabs preview](images/preview.png)